 End-point assessment is matched to the specific apprenticeship standard, and so varies between apprenticeships.
 The employer group which developed the apprenticeship also decide what the EPA will entail.
 This way they can be sure that the assessment will be fair and based on what they have learnt during their apprenticeship training.
-They produce an ‘assessment plan’ outlining the end-point assessment and submit it to the Institute for Apprenticeships for approval.
+They produce an ‘assessment plan’ outlining the end-point assessment and submit it to the Institute for Apprenticeships and Technical Education for approval.

 Although there’s no common format for EPA it’s likely that a food industry end-point assessment would involve a combination of the following:

 To find out what’s involved in a specific apprenticeship see the Institute for Apprenticeships standard page.
 Here you can search for an apprenticeship and download the assessment plan.

 The earliest an EPA can take place is 12 months after the apprenticeship began, though usually it is later than this.
 Once the apprentice has completed all the requirements of the apprenticeship standard they enter what is called the ‘gateway’ to end-point assessment.
 The gateway simply means a period of review between employer and apprentice, often involving the training provider.
 Providing all are satisfied that the requirements have been met the employer ‘signs off ‘ the apprentice as ready for EPA.

 End-point assessment can only be delivered by independent end-point assessment organisations, approved by the Education and Skills Funding Agency (ESFA).
 The ESFA hold a register of approved EPA organisations and employers are free to choose from this.